Mungrel/over-calc/README.md

-## Overengineered Calculator
+## over-calc

-An abomination of overengineering.
+A massively over-engineered calculator.

-A calculator backed by an REST API and MySQL for no real reason.
+A calculator backed by a REST API and MySQL for no real reason.